 Yep.
 We hate additional fees as much as you, which is why we’ve picked a ticket agent with low fees.
 Each ticket will incur an additional booking fee and transaction fee which is shown next to the ticket price on the ticket page.

 Yes.
-Children aged between 3 and 16 require a child ticket which will allow them access to all the dedicated kids sports and activities.
-For children under 3, you must purchase an Under 3s ticket.
+Children aged between 4 and 16 require a child ticket which will allow them access to all the dedicated kids sports and activities.
+For children aged 0-3, you must purchase a 0-3s ticket.
 Child tickets should be purchased based on how old the child will be at the festival.

 Tickets will be delivered to the email address entered during the booking process, a few weeks before the festival.
 Please bring your e-tickets with you when you arrive at the festival, preferably on your phone or tablet, and we’ll scan them at the gate and exchange for wristbands.
 If you don’t see your tickets in your inbox, please check your spam folders.

 If you think you have accidentally deleted your tickets, please contact us at firstname.lastname@example.org and we should be able to help re-issue them.

 Unfortunately we are not able to refund tickets that can no longer be used.
 You are however allowed to sell or gift your tickets to friends etc.

 Yes, as long as you still have your wristband on and only do so within the opening times of the festival site (see below).

 No. There will be absolutely no gate sales whatsoever.
 If you do not have a valid ticket when you arrive at the festival, you will not be able to enter the site.